MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/add-security-roles.md

 ## Add materialized view roles

 On a materialized view, you can assign the `admins` role.
-A `Materialized View Admin` has permission to alter the view, delete the view, and grant admin permissions to another principal.
+Materialized view `admins` have permission to alter the view, delete the view, and grant admin permissions to another principal.

-A principal must first be a `Database User` or `Table Admin` in order to be a `Materialized View Admin`.
+A principal must first be a Database User or Table Admin in order to be a Materialized View Admin.

 The following example assigns an AAD user to the `admins` role on the `SampleView` materialized view.